 Medicare Enrollment

-STRS Ohio requires all medical plan participants to enroll in Medicare Parts A & B at age 65 or when eligible.
+STRS Ohio requires all medical plan participants to be enrolled in Medicare Parts A & B at age 65 or when eligible.
 Medicare Part B is required for all enrollees.
 Medicare Part A is also required if it is available to you at no cost (premium free).
 If you decline Medicare Part B or premium-free Part A, you will no longer be eligible for STRS Ohio medical coverage.

 Medicare Information Packet and Checklist